SalishSeaCast/tools/docs/python_packaging/library_code.rst

 See :ref:`AnacondaPythonDistro` for instructions on how to install a Python 3 working environment, or :ref:`Python3Enviro` if you want to set up a Python 3 environment within your Anaconda Python 2 installation.

-Because of the way that the module systems on :kbd:`jasper` and :kbd:`orcinus` work the :ref:`SalishSeaToolsPackage` and :ref:`SalishSeaCmdProcessor` (:kbd:`SalishSeaCmd` package) must retain backward compatibility to Pythion 2.7.
+Because of the way that the module systems on :kbd:`jasper` and :kbd:`orcinus` work the :ref:`SalishSeaToolsPackage` and :ref:`SalishSeaCmdProcessor` (:kbd:`SalishSeaCmd` package) must retain backward compatibility to Python 2.7.
 The primary implication of that is that modules that use the division operation should have:

 .. code-block:: python